NCCA/AppLauncher/help/AboutText.md

 You can run this app in the terminal using venv_cleaner which will work as a simple cli tool.
 If you use the flag venv_cleaner --tui you will get the terminal user interface mode.

 ---

+# PyProject

+This tool will use uv to setup template python projects.
+It has templates for all types of project we use at the NCCA including Machine Learning with PyTorch, Games with Pygame.
+PySide and Marimo.
+See the lecture [here](https://nccastaff.bournemouth.ac.uk/jmacey/Lectures/PythonTooling/#/)
+---

 # Code